A Jedi's Fight - A Star Wars Fan Fiction Story

 Leia looked at general Madine who nodded.

 "Luke, I first will give you an update on Mon Mothma's effort to convince the Senate to send more support to the Palomintar System.
-The Senate couldn't consent with her wish to send the entire fleet.
-The members fear that the mission would be an infringement of the truce we have signed with the provisionary government on Coruscant.
+The Senate couldn't consent with her wish to send a part of our fleet.
+The members fear that the mission would be an infringement of the peace treaty we have signed with the Provisional Council on Coruscant.
 She only gave Han and Wedge permission to go to the Palomintar System with the strict order that neither of them should land on Palomintar Four."

 She looked at her husband with a frown.
 Chewbacca grunted a long sentence in Han's direction.
 Han shrugged his shoulders.